myplayareas/sysrepository/README.md

 ### Run application

 To run the application, it is necessary to install all the modules and extensions mentioned above.
-In addition, you need arrows for the following environment variables:
+In addition, you need to set the following environment variables:

 For the Posix environment:
 ```bash